 Focuses on the study of the human head, its structure and facial features as applied to the broader art of portrait and figurative painting in oil from life.
 Drawing, color, value, technique and composition will be constantly emphasized.
 This course may be used as an opportunity to improve and develop general skills in drawing and painting, serve as an opportunity to create portfolio work or prepare for a career in portrait painting.
 Emphasis will be on establishing strong fundamentals and a personal approach to the subject.

-Credits: 3 Lecture Hours: 0 Studio Hours: 6 Clock Hours: 3 Prerequisites: previous figure drawing and basic painting experience; or instructor's permission.
+Previous figure drawing and basic painting experience; or instructor's permission.

 ELEC 354: Graphic Novel